Intentional Infliction of Mental Suffering in the Workplaceachkarlaw-admin

 A plaintiff can argue for intentional infliction of mental suffering as against the agent of the company, or the company itself, as seen in the case Boucher v Wal-Mart Canada Corp, heard at the Ontario Court of Appeal.

 Seeking Legal Assistance

 Employers should be mindful that while proving intentional infliction of mental suffering may be difficult for employees, the damages awarded for this tort can be substantial.
 Therefore, prior to reacting to an employee, implementing disciplinary measures, or even dismissing an employee, it is better to ensure actions are taken appropriately to reduce any appearance of an intentional attempt to cause harm.

-If you are an employer who wants to ensure appropriate steps are taken in their business, or an employee who has been harassed or unfairly disciplined, our team of experienced employment lawyers at Achkar Law can help.
-Contact us by phone at (800) 771-7882 , or email at firstname.lastname@example.org and we would be happy to assist.
+If you are an employer who wants to ensure appropriate steps are taken in their business, or an employee who has been harassed or unfairly disciplined, our team of experienced employment and civil litigation lawyers at Achkar Law can help.

 - Harassment In The Workplace In Ontario Claims